ECS-CTorres/SoftwareEngineeringLab10/README.md

 10. ![Alt text](passingTests-Maven.png "Passing Tests")

-11. TimerException is a user-defined exception and NullPointerException is a built-in exception.
+11. TimerException is a user-defined exception and NullPointerException is a built-in exception, also, timerException is checked while nullPointerException is unchecked.